What's in the Bush? — The Tea Journal · Himali Cup

 Thurbo 78

 Access to clonal material is also a structural barrier.
-Establishing a plot of AV2 or B157 requires nursery cuttings, infrastructure to root and grow them, and time before the plot produces anything sellable.
-Most small farmers lack this access.
-The mixed fields they work are passed down, not chosen.
+Establishing a plot of AV2 or B157 requires nursery cuttings, infrastructure to root and grow them, and years before the plot produces anything sellable.
+Most small farmers lack this access — the mixed fields they work are passed down, not chosen.

-For this reason, genuinely single-cultivar teas in Darjeeling are exceptionally rare.
-And when they do exist, they offer a rare glimpse into the pure expression of a single cultivar, reflecting not only the plant itself but also the precision, patience, and access required to cultivate it separately in a region historically defined by diversity and mixed-seed-grown fields.
+For this reason, genuinely single-cultivar teas from Darjeeling are exceptionally rare.
+When they exist, they offer a glimpse into the pure expression of one plant — reflecting not only the cultivar itself, but the precision, patience and access required to grow it separately in a region historically defined by diversity.